 We all have this vision of a perfect vacation from time to time, and admit it – every once in a while, we think of visiting historic places just like the Colosseum in Rome – one of the world’s biggest attractions.

 The Colosseum is hailed as the largest amphitheater in the world, making it an iconic landmark in the heart of Rome, visited by thousands of visitors in a day.
 It is also close to famous attractions such as the Roman Forum and Circo Maximus.
-You can either take the Hop On Hop Off Bus or take the taxi to reach the Colosseum.
+You can take the Hop On Hop Off Bus or the taxi to the Colosseum.

 To know more about the Colosseum, here are some fun facts we’ve gathered during our recent trip to Rome.

 Interesting Facts about the Colosseum

 It was built in 72 A.D. and 80 A.D. under Emperor Vespasian for his successor, Titus.

 The Colosseum was built from stone and concrete by thousands of slaves, so imagine how much blood and sweat were shed to create such magnificent landmarks like this.

 It features 80 entrances and can accommodate up to 50,000 spectators.
 According to a tour guide, aside from the occasional sports and gladiatorial games held in the past, the Colosseum used to be an emperor’s brutal playground where they killed 10,000 animals in a single day.

 Historians also mentioned that the Ancient Romans would flood the Colosseum and perform a mock-sea battle inside.